Developing and Encouraging Diverse Human Resources

 Accumulation of expired annual paid leave Up to 60 days of annual paid leave which has expired after a period of time may be accumulated.
 Upon prior request from the employee, this leave can be used when the employee is absent from work due to illness or injury or undergoing fertility treatment, or when caring for a family member as stipulated in the nursing care leave regulations, after all annual paid leave has been used up.

-Hometown employees Employees who work in regular positions may be transferred to locations around the country.
+Hometown employees Employees who work in general work positions may be transferred to locations around the country.
 After working for a certain period of time at the new location transferred employees may return back to the original location

 Special leave for female workers to receive health guidance or medical checkups in accordance with the Maternal and Child Health Act Up to the 23rd week of pregnancy, one day of leave may be taken every 4 weeks; from the 24th to 35th week of pregnancy, one day of leave every 2 weeks; and from the 36th week until childbirth, one day every week may be taken